-There is a way to see Prague that most visitors never discover — not because it's hidden, but because it takes an entire day and a guide who knows exactly how to pace it.
-This is our All Prague in One Day tour — the most complete full-day private tour in Prague.
-Six hours with a licensed guide, covering the city's most important historic landmarks: Old Town, Charles Bridge, Prague Castle and Vyšehrad.
+There is a way to see Prague that most visitors never discover — not because it's hidden, but because it takes the right pacing and a guide who knows exactly where to go.
+This is the All Prague in One Day tour: the most complete private day in Prague, walking through everything that makes the city extraordinary.

-From Charles Bridge, the view opens in both directions.
-To the west: Prague Castle rising above the red rooftops of Malá Strana, reflected in the Vltava below.
-To the east: the Old Town skyline, its towers and spires against the sky.
-Below: the river itself, with its weirs and swans and riverboats.
-This is the view that appears on every photograph of Prague.
+From the middle of the bridge, the view opens in both directions: Prague Castle rising above the red rooftops of Malá Strana, the Vltava below, the Old Town skyline behind you.
+This is the view that appears on every postcard.
 Standing here in person is something else entirely.
-Want to know more?
-See our full .

 Licensed guide